Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Implementation Details

 \subsection{Real Datasets}

-\textbf{Data}: As for our real datasets experiments, we use CIFAR-10 and STL that contain images of size $32\times32\times3$ and $96\times96\times3$, respectively.
-For each realization, before the training procedure, we construct a dataset by computing $C$ targeted gradients for each training sample ($C=10$ for CIFAR-10 and STL) for reproducibility and consistency purposes.
-While our target class representatives methods are model-free, RIGD requires a robust classifier to distill its targeted gradients.
-For CIFAR-10, we use publicly available ResNet-50 \cite{robustness}, trained on $L_\infty$ and $L_2$ attacks with $\epsilon=8/255$ and $\epsilon=0.5$, respectively.
-For STL, due to the lack of pretrained models, we adversarially train two ResNet-18 classifiers, using $L_\infty$ and $L_2$ threat models with $\epsilon=8/255$ and $\epsilon=1.5$, respectively.
+\textbf{Data}: As for our real datasets experiments, we use CIFAR-10, CIFAR-100, and STL that contain images of size $32\times32\times3$ (the formers) and $96\times96\times3$ (the latter).
+For each dataset and PAG ``ground-truth'' realization, we construct a training set by computing $C$ targeted gradients for each training sample ($C=10$ for CIFAR-10 and STL and $C=100$ for CIFAR-100) for reproducibility and consistency purposes.

+To obtain our Score-Based Gradients (SBG), we follow the implementation of \citep{improved_diff}\footnote{\url{https://github.com/openai/improved-diffusion}} for training a class-conditional diffusion model for CIFAR-10, CIFAR-100, and STL datasets.
+We use their CIFAR-10 architecture for the CIFAR datasets and their ImageNet architecture for STL, adapting the image size by a simple bicubic interpolation.
+In particular, for a $C$-classes dataset, we train a single class-conditioned diffusion model with $C + 1$ classes, where the additional class represents the absence of class information and thus models the unconditional score function.
+Instances of this class are drawn with probability $1/C$, and they originate uniformly from each of the $C$ classes.
+This way enables us to distill gradients using \cref{eq:score_based_grad} with the same model, mitigating the need to scale the outputs of the conditional and unconditional models.

+As specified in \cref{sec:sbg}, \cref{eq:score_based_grad} deals with noisy images, not clean ones, as we consider in this work.
+Nevertheless, picking a proper noise level $t$ enables us to distill meaningful and valuable gradients.
+As explained in \cref{sec:sbg}, too large values lead to gradients irrelevant to the input image, while too small ones lead to perceptually meaningless ones.
+However, setting $t$ to an intermediate value leads to semantically meaningful outputs.
+We demonstrate this in \cref{fig:sbg_tradeoff}.

-\textbf{Training}: For bothdatasets, we train a ResNet-18 for $100$ epochs, using SGD with a learning rate of $0.01$, a momentum of $0.9$, and a weight decay of $0.0001$.
+\textbf{Training}: For all the tested datasets, we train the classifier (ResNet-18 or ViT) for $100$ epochs, using SGD with a learning rate of $0.01$, a momentum of $0.9$, and a weight decay of $0.0001$.
 In addition, we use the standard augmentations for these datasets -- random cropping with padding of $4$ and random horizontal flipping with a probability of $0.5$.
-We use a batch size of $64$ for CIFAR-10 and $32$ for STL.
+We use a batch size of $64$ for CIFAR-10 and CIFAR-100 and $32$ for STL.
+As for the ViT, we use a publicly available implementation, adjusted to CIFAR-10\footnote{\url{https://github.com/omihub777/ViT-CIFAR}}, containing 6.3 million parameters.
 We present in \cref{tab:imp_det} the best choices of $\lambda$ -- the coefficient of our PAG promoting auxiliary loss term in all the tested datasets and methods.
+The values of $\lambda$ suggest that higher values should be applied for better gradient sources (\textit{e.g.}, SBG's ideal $\lambda$ is higher than the heuristic methods)

+As for our baselines, we use the same training hyperparameters mentioned above.
+Regarding the AT, we use $7$ steps PGD using a step size of $1.5 * \frac{\epsilon}{7}$ and follow the base implementation presented in \citep{trades}\footnote{\url{https://github.com/yaodongyu/TRADES}} and extend it to $L_2$.